zimle/notes/oracle.md

 - change user password: `ALTER USER my_user IDENTIFIED BY MyNewPassword123`

+- to set password life time to unlimit, use `alter profile "DEFAULT" limit password_life_time unlimited`.
+    If already encountering `ORA-28002`, do not forget to reset your password.
+Also see this [blog post](https://blogs.oracle.com/sql/post/how-to-fix-ora-28002-the-password-will-expire-in-7-days-errors)

 - see segment space used by tables: Use the view `user_segments`

 - get `DDL` statement like create from existing object: `select dbms_metadata.get_ddl( 'TABLE', 'MY_TABLE', 'MY_SCHEMA') FROM dual`